Review of Pushing Ice (2005)

 In 2057, comet-hunters in the outer solar system, with a fusion drive, are sent to investigate an anomalous body that appears to be accelerating out of the solar system under its own power: Janus, one of Saturn’s moons.

 The three parts of this novel are almost a trilogy of short novels, mercifully compressed.
 The first suggests something like Alien (1979): A partly working-class crew in space gets sent on a mission way beyond what they signed up for and the corporation that sent them betrays them in a sneaky and murderous way that makes everybody paranoid.
 That’s the best part of the novel; every bad detail of that part is setup for the rest.
-The second part is an inferior Red Mars (1992) with implausible spitefulness and incompetence in place of ideological differences.
+The second part is an inferior Red Mars (1992) with implausible spitefulness and incompetence in place of ideological differences; it feels like what might have happened if the Magellan in The Songs of Distant Earth (1986) had suffered a major malfunction on the way to an inhospitable Sagan 2.
 The third part is Ringworld-esque space opera at Kardashev Type III scale in “extreme deep time”.

-Reynolds is known for mixing good ideas with bad ones.
-His aliens are a lot of fun, but morally unambiguous; the bad guys’ “gristle ship” reminds me of Lensman (1984) and E. E. Smith’s originals.
+Like Greg Bear, Reynolds is known for mixing good ideas with bad ones.
+His aliens are more fun than Bear’s, but morally unambiguous; the bad guys’ “gristle ship” reminds me of Lensman (1984) and E. E. Smith’s originals.
 Judging them by their appearance turns out to be the right course of action, which is more typical of fantasy than science fiction.
 The ultimate revelations are OK though, as far as the few answers go.

 What bothered me most about the book was the character psychology, which seems built to excuse plot holes.
 The prologue already makes it clear that protagonist Bella Lind will be seen as the founder of a far-future human civilization, so that’s not a spoiler.
 Her role as a founder turns out to be symbolic, quite like Star Trek: First Contact (1996), yet it is Lind and her chief engineer, Barseghian, who take turns ruling the colony that spills out of Rockhopper, for decades.
-One of the best things about Red Mars was an awareness of power in building a new society, but here, Lind is clearly just predestined to rule forever, while Barseghian is gradually recast as a Satanic figure whose rebellion against Lind is both the only challenge she ever encounters from within and an idiotically destructive transgression against Lind’s taboo.
+One of the best things about Red Mars was an awareness of power in building a new society, but here, Lind is clearly just predestined to rule forever, while Barseghian is gradually recast as a figure like Satan in Paradise Lost (1667/1674), whose rebellion against Lind is both the only challenge she ever encounters from within and an idiotically destructive transgression against Lind’s taboo.
 There’s not even lip service to democracy as the heroic Lind falsifies human history and withholds intelligence that might have convinced Barseghian to do better.
 This comes across as a brain fart of the adventure genre’s usual hero worship, but it can also be read as a deliberate statement of an authoritarian concept of the mind.
+Bear’s characters are more weakly rendered, but ultimately more plausible.